A Kayaking Trip – San Josef Bay to Port Hardy

 Dugald chatting with a couple of backpackers on a point before Cape Sutil

-Thick fog continues near Cape Sutil
+Thick fog and low visibility continues near Cape Sutil

 As we finally rounded Cape Sutil, the fog was beginning to lift and the sun started streaming through exposing a stunningly beautiful vista with aquamarine water and white sandy beaches.
 Picture perfect!
 We quickly landed for a short break just inside the point then paddled further into the bight to have a look at the Cape Scott Provincial Park campsite which has a Yurt for the rangers to use, a pit toilet (without walls) and bear caches.
 Apparently, freshwater can be difficult to find here in late summer, however, we did find a decent trickle running off the embankment onto the beach where we were camped.